King Cetshwayo Artillery Regiment

-The King Cetshwayo Artillery Regiment (formerly the Natal Field Artillery) is an reserve artillery regiment of the South African Army.
+The King Cetshwayo Artillery Regiment (formerly the Natal Field Artillery) is a reserve artillery regiment of the South African Army.

 History

 The Natal Field Artillery was raised in 1862 as part of the Durban Volunteer Guard, and later became a unit in its own right.

 The regiment took part in the Second Anglo-Boer War and the South African invasion of German South-West Africa during the First World War.